 Problems like these are not uncommon in the field, and they often go unnoticed.
 This is a case of an unauthorized surgery on a prismatic section — likely by a contractor, amputating the bottom flange, sinking some teeth in to the web even, to make way for pipework and its flange assembly.
 It’s like hacking a few toes in order to force-fit a new shoe.
 Introducing needless stress discontinuities in load carrying structural elements like these drive engineers up the wall.

-I modeled the beam with a crude section of the cutout at an approximate location identified, and performed an analysis to determine at what global load it would begin yielding.
+I modelled the beam with a crude section of the cut-out at an approximate location identified, and performed an analysis to determine at what global load it would begin yielding.
 (The tool uses Green strain deformation mechanics.)